Arnasius/skiproject/README.md

 4. Replace api.suite.yml and unit.suite.yml files in the test folder with the ones from the config folder and edit the credentials inside them.

+5. To run the tests, set up configurations in PHPstorm or run "php vendor/bin/codecept run" in the terminal.

 **References**

 Base for the API is taken from Rune Hjelsvold https://git.gvk.idi.ntnu.no/runehj/yaapi